Arakade/navhack/NotesEtc/devPlan.md

 				*	De-duping suggests a `Location`'s POIs change depending upon GPS results.
 				*	Relative positions should be relative to GPS, not relative to the found location.
 				*	Given all this, best to switch returned results vehicle from `Location` to specific 'results' class. **TODO NEXT**
+			*	So...
+				1. Switch to returning `Result` class
+					*	`userCoords` -- to do relative positioning from
+					*	`nearestLocation` -- the actual `Location` previously returned.
+					*	`POIs` list, each consisting of a POI sub-class which...
+						*	abstracts type of contained data appropriately.
+Contained types include:
+							*	`Location`s -- point places whose coords are their own coords.
+							*	buildings as `Way`s -- area places whose coords \[for direction\] are the closest `Location`, set during finding.
+In future, possibly to be replaced with an 'entrance Location' (the most useful point or points on the building the user would wish to navigate to).

+NOTES:
+*	Perhaps `Place` should abstract `Location` or `Way` -- the prior being a single-coord and the latter being multi.
+*	`POIPlace` then asks `Place` to work out its closest coords relative to supplied coords.
+*	Should there then be 2 `Place` sub-classes for dealing?
+Probably abstract beneath factory method.
+*	Should tests then validate that

+*	BETTER: What if `Way` and `Location` knew how to do proximity test and provide `POI` (indicating most proximal of their points).
+*	So, make `places` be a list of `Way`s and `Location`s that each have some test method that returns a `POI` (embodying their closest point) if within radius and null if not.
+*	Update `getAllFromWithinRadius()`'s search approach to use this.
+Don't expect `spec/dataLoad.js` to pass until this because ...
+*	Types of thing:
+	1. Places the user can be near (addressed points on road, named points, etc)
+	1. POIs the user might want to know about
+*	This means 2 sets to search -- places & POIs.
+*	Atm, only have 1 -- places.
+*	All above is for finding POIs.
+What about places? (and var needs renaming!)
+*	`placesToBeNear` doesn't need nearest point (`Location`) unless said `Location` carries some useful info.
+Instead just need name for user.
+As such, supplying `Place` is sufficient provided algorithm can use closest point in order to determine whether another `Place`'s point is closer.

+*	**TODO** Currently bearing calculations are based on north facing!
+Needs to use either direction of travel or compass (configurable and detect based on screen unlockedness.)

 ## Current code overview